 Are You Sure That Your Black Tea Is Really Safe and Organic?

 Did you know that some of the most popular black tea brands available in the market today contain traces of pesticides?
-In fact, even products with organic label are found to have pesticide residues as well.23 This is because some sources of the Camellia sinensis plant use heavy doses of pesticide spray.
+In fact, even products with organic labels are found to have pesticide residues.21 This is because some sources of the Camellia sinensis plant use heavy doses of pesticide sprays.

 The presence of pesticides in your tea ruins its potential health benefits, since constant exposure to these toxic chemicals can lead to serious health problems, such as infertility, neurological disorders and cancer.
 With that said, double-check the source of your black tea to guarantee that it comes from a reputable organic brand.